 - Objective type - you can pull in the reviewee's objectives and PDPs into their review by selecting objective question types.

-- Use the duplicate button to create a new copy of a questions you've already typed in.
+- Use the duplicate button to create a new copy of a question you've already typed in.

 - You can also use the trash can button to deactivate a question or the up-down arrow button to reorder questions.